 Statues in the Park Square

-Near the large square of the City Hall, there are eight large statues of important personalities in Austrian history.
+Near the square of the City Hall, there are eight large statues of important personalities in Austrian history.
 In the past, these statues stood on the Elizabeth Bridge near St. Charles’s Church.
 One of the statues is of Joseph von Sonnenfels, who was Jewish and also a jurist, one of the leaders of the Illuminati movement in Austria, and a close friend of Mozart.
-During the Nazi regime, his statue was replaced, but after the war, it was returned to its place in the City Hall square.
+During the Nazi regime, authorities replaced his statue, but after the war, they returned it to its original place in City Hall Square.

 Inside the parks on the sides of the large square, there are several smaller statues of important figures such as the composers Johann Strauss and Joseph Lanner.
 There are also statues of Austrian politicians standing right next to the Ringstraße.